-Now this is a decision you will have to make, based on a few things that i am going to point out to you.
-Firstly, what type of flooring will you be laying?
+Now, this is a decision you will have to make, based on a few things that I am going to point out to you.
+Firstly, what type of flooring will you be laying on?

 If you are laying tiles, you will be using a tile adhesive and this is really not a necessary step.
-If you are using laminated wooden flooring, personally, i would say screed!
-Laminates are a floating floor and you would want your heating to be one with the concrete base.
+If you are using laminated wooden flooring, personally, I would say screed!
+Laminates are floating floors and you would want your heating to be one with a concrete base.
 (This is my opinion and not an absolute instruction!)

 Should you be laying vinyl flooring, then you must screed!
-The reason i say this is that vinyl floors “mold” to the floor surface.
+The reason I say this is that vinyl floors “mould” to the floor surface.
 After time you could end up actually seeing the heating on the vinyl surface.
-In my humble opinion, it is worth spending the extra time to lay a skinny layer of screed over the heating.
+In my humble opinion, it is worth spending the extra time to add a thin smooth layer of screed over the heating mat.
 This will make sure that your heating is protected and actually becomes “one” with the concrete base.

 Now for the thermostat: